-Challenge: This term largely referred to a TikTok user recording themselves doing a particular challenge that has gone viral due to popularity.
-(These are now referred to as "Trends").
-They can include dancing, posing a particular way, using an object/product, using a filter, etc. For example, the Cereal Challenge where a user would lie down on their back while a friend/family member pours cereal and milk in their mouth as the user attempts to swallow the contents, although most challengers spitted up the contents altogether.
-The Alphabet Challenge involves users who decide on a scenario and have to keep a conversation by starting their sentence with A and keeping the conversation with the letters of the alphabet.
+Challenge: Primarily introduced from TikTok, this term largely refers to a TikTok user recording themselves doing a particular challenge that has gone viral due to popularity.
+These can include dancing, posing a particular way, using an object/product, using a filter, etc. A famous TikTok challenge includes The Cereal Challenge where a user would lie down on their back while a friend/family member pours cereal and milk in their mouth as the user attempts to swallow the contents, although most challengers spitted up the contents altogether.
+Another big TikTok challenge was the Pee Your Pants Challenge which, as the name implies, is when a user literally pees on camera.
+Another big TikTok challenge was the DIY Vampire Fangs Challenge where users who dressed up like vampires for Halloween superglued fake fangs to their teeth.